 PD Frontline: identifying genes in people with Parkinson's

-The aim of the research is to identify a large number of people who may have small genetic alterations in genes such as LRRK2 or GBA, which are known to be associated with Parkinson's.
+The aim of the research is to find a large number of people who have small genetic changes in genes such as LRRK2 or GBA, which are known to be associated with Parkinson's.

-These people may be invited to take part in future clinical trials of drugs that target these specific genes.
+These people may be invited to take part in future clinical trials of drugs that target these genes, including the world-first phase 3 research study of ambroxol, ASPro-PD.

 4,000 people diagnosed with Parkinson's who live in the UK.

-You will need to register on the PD Frontline website where you will be asked to complete an online consent form and a short 10-minute survey.
+Registering on the PD Frontline website where you will be asked to complete an online consent form and a 10 minute survey.

-Upon completion of the survey, the study team will assess the information provided in the study questionnaire, and if eligible you will be sent a saliva sample collection kit.
+The study team will assess the information provided in the survey, and you will be sent a saliva sample collection kit if you're eligible to take part.
 This will be posted to you with pre-paid return packaging.

-This saliva sample will be used to carry out genetic testing for genes that are known to be associated with Parkinson's.
+The saliva sample will be used to carry out genetic testing for genes that are associated with Parkinson's.

 Find out more about the study on the PD Frontline website.